-A digital sign in this location will not obstruct sightlines to, or influence the messaging of, traffic control devices or signs.
-Despite the 100km/h speed limit, the approach to it does not require rapid, complex decision making by drivers and is not a location of high cognitive load.
-There are no on-ramps or off-ramps in proximity to the approach to the sign and no directional signs or signals to be aware of at distances where the advertising content is recognisable.
-The decision point for the diverge movement to the Beecroft Road westbound off-ramp is approximately 535m back from the sign at which point the sign would be unrecognisable and smaller than a postage stamp in size at the windscreen, also due to the Main North rail bridge.
+A digital sign in the proposed location would not obstruct sightlines to, or influence the messaging of, traffic control devices or signs because there are none, except for the 100km/h speed limit reinforcement signs.
+There are no on-ramps or off-ramps in proximity to the approach to the sign.
+The decision point for the diverge movement to the Windsor Road eastbound off-ramp is approximately 585m back from the sign at which point the sign would be unrecognisable and smaller than a postage stamp in size at the windscreen.
+This means that the approach to the proposed digital sign does not require any rapid or complex decision making by drivers.
+It is a location of very low cognitive load and a location where a glance to the digital sign is in a field of view that allow for recognition of brake lights, indicators or moving vehicles to be unaffected by the presence of the sign.

-The in-vehicle sightlines from the M2 westbound are shown in Figure 5.1, clearly demonstrating that all vehicle movements are in the same sightline as the digital sign, which means no risk of distraction away from the forward roadway when glancing to it.
+The in-vehicle sightlines from the M2 eastbound are shown in Figure 5.1, clearly demonstrating that all vehicle movements are in the same sightline as the digital sign, which means no risk of distraction away from the forward roadway when glancing to it.